NguyenTaiLoc/Project-kickstarter/README.md

-# [Your Project Name]
+# Kickstarter scraping project

-🚀 Welcome to the [Your Project Name] experience - where innovation meets simplicity! 🚀
+🚀 Welcome to the Kickstarter scraping project experience - where innovation meets simplicity! 🚀

 ## Requirements